rust-lang-uz/book/rustbook-uz/src/ch17-03-oo-design-patterns.md

 post struct that has a field to hold its state, which will be a state object from the set "draft", "review", or "published".

-The state objects share functionality: in Rust, of course, we use structs and traits rather than objects and inheritance.
-Each state object is responsible for its own behavior and for governing when it should change into another state.
-The value that holds a state object knows nothing about the different behavior of the states or when to transition between states.

 Rust dasturlash tilida dasturiy holat obyektlari funksionalini bo‘lishish uchun obyektga yo‘naltirilgan dasturlash tillariga nisbatan albatta struct va trait’lar ishlatiladi.
 Har bir dastur holat obyekti o‘z xatti-harakati va